kmohrman/cortado/README.md

 To run an example skimming workflow, navigate to the `template_4l` and run the example run script.
 ```
 cd analysis/template_4l
-run_skimmer.py
+python run_skimmer.py exampl_samples.cfg
 ```
+Remember to acitivate the `voms-proxy` if using `xrd` to access the files.
 If running with the `DaskVine` scheduler, an example command to submit a worker is below (example is relevant to running on `hipergator` at UF).
 It can be run in a separate terminal (but if running in a different terminal, remember to activate the conda environment there as well).
 ```
 vine_submit_workers -T slurm --cores 2 --memory 4G -M coffea-vine-${USER} -p  "--account avery --qos avery --time 0:30:00" 1
 ```